 Before European settlement, the region now known as Farmington Hills was home to several Native American tribes who had developed sophisticated ways of living in harmony with the land.
 Michigan’s indigenous populations primarily consisted of the Ojibwe, Ottawa, and Potawatomi peoples, who had inhabited the area for generations.
 These tribes established complex social structures, developed advanced agricultural practices, and maintained intricate relationships with the natural environment.

 The Native American communities in this region engaged in diverse economic activities that sustained their populations.
 Hunting, fishing, and small-scale agriculture were primary means of subsistence.
 The Ojibwe and Potawatomi were particularly adept at cultivating crops like corn, beans, and squash, while also maintaining sophisticated trade networks that extended across the Great Lakes region.
+Key characteristics of Native American life in the area included:

 - Seasonal migration patterns following food sources